Steam drops bitcoin citing $20 transaction fees

 But today it announced an end to that, citing transaction fees that are topping out around US$20.
 To make matters worse, customers have also been getting hit with multiple transaction fees on a single purchase.

-This is due to extreme bitcoin price volatility of late, and increasingly unpredictable transaction times.
+This seems to be due to extreme bitcoin price volatility of late, and increasingly unpredictable transaction times.

-Steam's usual procedure accounted for volatility by guaranteeing the value of bitcoin for a few days.
+Steam's usual procedures appeared to cater to the volatility by guaranteeing the value of bitcoin for a few days.
 Customers would simply transfer the cost of the game plus the transaction fee at a locked in price.
 This gave Steam time to process payments at the original value.

 But in the event of especially big price changes, Steam would either refund the difference (if the price of bitcoin increased) or ask the customer to make a top-up payment (if the price of bitcoin decreased).
 In both cases, the once-negligible transaction fees would be at the customer's expense.